 If a post is expired for Pinterest, it will remain in your library and will be reactivated on the first day of the following month.
 For example, if a variation is published to Pinterest five times in March, it will expire after the fifth post and will reactivate on April 1st when it can be published a maximum of five times in April.

-All expired Pinterest content will automatically reactivate on the 1st of each month unless you use Edgar’s expiration date function to expire the post permanently.
+All expired Pinterest content will automatically reactivate on the 1st of each month unless you use Edgar’s expiration date function to expire the post permanently or select the Use Once option.

 Pinterest content that is automatically unexpired will be added to the queue in the regular rotation order (last in first out) for that category.
 Content that is reactivated will not be given posting priority.
 When the content will publish after it is reactivated will depend on how much Pinterest content is in your library, where Edgar is in the posting rotation for each category, and how often you are publishing to Pinterest on your schedule.
 To see what content will be published, please visit the Queue.